habibkaratas/signature_catcher/README.md

 Remember, every contribution is valuable, and I would be delighted to work together in advancing this project further.

-Wishing you secure days ahead,
+Wishing you secure days ahead
-Habib Karataş